High arch is an arch that is raised more than normal. The arch runs from the toes to the heel on the bottom of the foot. It is also called pes cavus.

 Surgery to flatten the foot is sometimes needed in severe cases.
 Any nerve problems that exist must be treated by specialists.

 The outlook depends on the condition causing high arches.
-In mild cases, wearing appropriate shoes and arch supports may provide relief.
+In mild cases, wearing proper shoes and arch supports may provide relief.

 When to Contact a Medical Professional